Fanatics North Carolina promo code: Get up to $1000 in bonus bets | Goal.com US

 - Get the app

-Fanatics does not have a desktop site to place bets on, and instead uses a dedicated app.
-This means you’ll need to download the Fanatics Sportsbook app.
+Fanatics have a dedicated app for players to use rather than a desktop site.
+This means you need to start by downloading the Fanatics Sportsbook app.

-You can download and install it in a few easy steps from the Google Play Store or App Store, depending on your mobile device.
-Alternatively, you can scan the QR code on the operator’s site.
+This can easily be found and installed from both the Google Play Store or App Store, depending on your exact mobile device.
+Alternatively, you can visit the Fanatics website and scan the QR code to be taken directly to the download location.

 - Register an account

-You don’t need a special Fanatics North Carolina promo code to claim the bonus bets.
-Instead, you just need to create an account.
+You don’t need a special promo code to unlock the new player offer for Fanatics in North Carolina.
+All you need to do is create and set up an account.

-You can do this by tapping on the designated button when you open the app and providing all of the necessary information.
-You can then finish setting your account up by validating it via email authentication.
+You can do this easily by tapping the designated button when you open up the Fanatics Sportsbook app and providing the necessary information.
+You can then finish up by validating your account via an email authentication.

 - Make a qualifying bet

-If you bet less than $100 on each day then your bonus will match your bet amount.
-For example, if you bet $50 on one day then you’ll get $50 added to your bonus.
-If you bet $30 on day two you’ll get $30, and so on.
+If you bet less than $100 on a day then your bonus amount will match your bet.
+For example, if you bet $50 on one day then you’ll get $50 added towards your bonus bet total.
+If you bet $30 then you’ll get $30, and so on.

-To qualify for the offer your bets must be placed on a market with minimum odds of -200.
-For example, this means bets at +110 or -150 would qualify, but a bet on a -210 market would not.
+For all bets to qualify they will need to be placed on a market with minimum odds of -200.
+For example, bets on markets at -150 or +110 would qualify, but a bet on a market of -210 would not.

 - Get your winnings